WojciechAdamowski/Docker-and-Kubernetes-fundamentals/KubernetesServices/KubernetesServices.md

 ### Kubernetes services
 * **What is Kubernetes service?** Services are objects used to expose network communication to cluster pods.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/services-networking/service/)
-* **What is ClusterIP service?** ClusterIP is a type of service which expose communication between pods in the cluster.
+* **What is ClusterIP service?** ClusterIP is a type of Service which expose communication between pods in the cluster.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/services-networking/service/#type-clusterip)
-* **What is NodePort service?** NodePort is a type of service that exposes a pod to the outside.
+* **What is NodePort service?** NodePort is a type of Service that exposes a Pod to the outside.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport)

 <details>
 <summary> Kubernetes commands - official documentation for every command used in this section </summary>